 4. Track your claim

-After you submit your claim online, you’ll get a receipt.
-It’ll tell you:
+If you submit your claim online or over the phone, you’ll get a receipt telling you:

 - the ID number of your claim